ohata-toast/RDS/en/backup-and-restore.md

 ### Manual Backup

 If you need to permanently store databases at a certain point in time, you can perform backups manually from the web console.
-Unlike automatic backups, manual backups are not deleted, unless you explicitly delete the backup, as they are when DB instance is deleted. 웹 콘솔에서 수동 백업을 수행하려면
+Unlike auto backups, manual backups are not deleted, unless you explicitly delete the backup, as they are when DB instance is deleted.
+To perform a manual backup from the console,

 ![db-instance-backup-en](https://static.toastoven.net/prod_rds/24.03.12/db-instance-backup-en.png)

-❶ 백업할 DB 인스턴스를 선택한 뒤 **백업**을 클릭하면 **백업 생성** 팝업 화면이 나타납니다.
+❶ After selecting the DB instance to back up, click **Backup**, and the **Create Backup** pop-up screen appears.

 ![db-instance-backup-popup-en](https://static.toastoven.net/prod_rds/24.03.12/db-instance-backup-popup-en.png)

-❷ 원한다면 백업을 수행할 DB 인스턴스를 변경합니다.
+❷ If you want, change the DB instance to which you want to perform the backup.
-❸ 백업의 이름을 입력합니다. 아래와 같은 제약 사항이 있습니다.
+❸ Enter a name for the backup.
+There are the following limitations

 * Backup name has to be unique for each region.
 * Backup names are alphabetic, numeric, and - _ between 1 and 100 Only, and the first character has to be an alphabet.